psachmann/vpear/docs/articles/development.md

 ### VPEAR.Server
 The steps to run the server:

-* Make sure the prerequisites are fulfilled (Dotnet SDK, MariaDB, Cake)
+* Make sure the prerequisites are fulfilled (Dotnet SDK, Dotnet EF Core, MariaDB, Cake)
 * Make sure the you have the right configuration in your *appsettings.json*
 * Create a migration `dotnet cake --target=migration-add`
 * Apply the migration `dotnet cake --target=database-update`